The Place We’re Calling Home

 We finished raising our kids on a small farm and so perhaps we will just be picking up where we left off.
 This time with a little bit more land, a more grateful heart and years of knowledge that feels like second nature.

-In the mix of standing trees and those that will be removed there is no doubt that we will be a blessing to this land, and it will be a blessing to us.
+In the mix of standing trees and those that will be removed there is no doubt that we will bless this land for however long God calls us to stay here.